-Noah's Ark is the world’s largest water park, spanning 70 acres with five million gallons of water and three miles of waterslides.
+Noah's Ark is America's largest water park, spanning 70 acres with five million gallons of water and three miles of waterslides.
 It’s considered the gold standard among outdoor water parks.
 The Mt.
 Olympus Water & Theme Park features thirty-seven steep and slippery water rides.
 In addition, visitors can expereince six hair-raising roller coasters, eight curve-hugging go-kart tracks and multiple fun-filled attractions.

 Attractions for Every Age